Taking the metro or RER

 Metro or taxi?

 The metro (or RER express metro) is cheapest and quickest.
 A taxi costs more and actually takes longer, but it's a painless way to cross Paris with luggage & kids.
 If I'm travelling alone, I hop on the metro/RER.
-If I'm with wife, kids & luggage, or if it's a special occasion with Mrs 61, I splurge on a taxi.
-The extra cost can be a sound investment.
+If I'm with wife, kids & luggage, or it's a special occasion with Mrs 61, I'll splurge on a taxi.

 How to cross Paris by metro or RER